 - Global gain level

 - Fitting formula

-- Compression setting
+- Compression setting from Global tuning

 - Occlusion compensation setting

 - MPO values

 - Program structure

 - SoundRecover settings

 The acoustic parameters and feedback test results are not transferred over because Target does not know whether you will use the same acoustic parameters with the new hearing aids.
+Also, the fine tuning will not be transferred over.